Hareem-K/LalaluLaserSkin/README.md

 # Lalalu Skin & Laser

 A full-featured spa and laser treatment website built with **React, TypeScript, and Tailwind CSS**.
 The platform provides clients with an easy way to book appointments, view upcoming and past treatments, and contact the business directly.
-It also gives the business a streamlined way to manage appointments and share important information.
+It also gives the business a streamlined way to manage appointments and share important information with clients.

 ---